ralphmodales/monochora/README.md

 - `crossterm` - For terminal manipulation
 - `anyhow` - For error handling
 - `tokio` - For asynchronous operation
+- `reqwest` - For HTTP downloads
+- `url` - For URL parsing and validation
+- `tempfile` - For temporary file management

 ## License